baleada/docs/src/prose/features/element-api.md

 import { useTablist } from '@baleada/features'
 import { onMounted } from 'vue'

-export default {
-  setup () {
 const tablist = useTablist(...)

 onMounted(() => {
   // Note that `tablist.tabs.elements` is a reactive reference,
   // so you have to go through its .value property
   // to access the actual array of DOM elements. tablist.tabs.elements.value.forEach(el => {
     el.style.backgroundColor = 'rebeccapurple'
   })
 })

-    return { tablist }
-  }
-}
 ```
 :::

 ::: type="info"
-For more information on why and how this all works, and how you might use this pattern to build your own custom features consider picking up a copy of [Rethinking Reusability in Vue](https://rethinking-reusability-in-vue.alexvipond.dev)!
+For more information on why and how this all works, and how you might use this pattern to build your own custom features, consider buying a copy of [Rethinking Reusability in Vue](https://rethinking-reusability-in-vue.alexvipond.dev)!
+Use the coupon code BALEADA at checkout for $10 off.
 :::